jbsohn/liblokey/README.md

 ---

-Thanks again to the Atari800 team for laying the foundation this project builds on.
+Thanks again to the Atari800 and ProSystem teams for laying the foundation this project builds on.